NicoTerabyte/libasm/README.md

 * The code must be compiled with nasm (correct is the actual compiler of assembly when it doesn't work with C functions)
 * What is the Intel syntax and what is the AT&T syntax that i can't use? (intel syntax is the most "modern" utilized since assembly changes  depending on the processors, AT&T was an old way of writing assembly)

-Can it be that the 64 bit programming that got mentioned in the subject is related to the fact that with assembly we are working on cpu's and by consequence the cpu works with 64 bits registers?
+Can it be that the 64 bit programming that got mentioned in the subject is related to the fact that with assembly we are working on cpu's and by consequence the cpu works with 64 bits registers? (yes)

 I can use something called **mov** values or something to manipulate the memory